Jonathan2251/lbd/source/funccall.rst

 The subroutine/function call of backend translation is supported in this chapter.
-A lot of code needed to support function call.
+A lot of code is needed to support function call.
 They are added according llvm supplied interface to explain easily.
 This chapter starts from introducing the Mips stack frame structure since we borrow many parts of ABI from it.
 Although each CPU has it's own ABI, most of ABI for RISC CPUs are similar.
 The section “4.5 DAG Lowering” of tricore_llvm.pdf contains knowledge about Lowering process.
-Section “4.5.1 Calling Conventions” of tricore_llvm.pdf is the related materials you can reference furth.
+Section “4.5.1 Calling Conventions” of tricore_llvm.pdf is the related material you can reference further.

 If you have problem in reading the stack frame illustrated in the first three sections of this chapter, you can read the appendix B of “Procedure Call